elfchildRichter/Animal_Image_Classification_Unsupervised/README.md

-UC Boulder MSDS course work

-DTSA-5510 Unsupervised Algorithms in Machine Learning
+CU Boulder MSDS DTSA-5510 Unsupervised Algorithms in Machine Learning

-# Project: Animal Images Classification
+# Animal Images Classification
 ---

 This repository is for the DTSA 5510 Unsupervised Learning course's final project.
 It applies unsupervised learning methods to image recognition problems and compares them with supervised learning methods.